ActiveBrainAtlas/MouseBrainAtlas_dev/doc/demo3DRender.md

-Yuncong has already done the installation part.
-The user just need to follow instructions in "Regular use".

 # Installation

+This part needs to be done only once.
+It has already been done on the atlas room workstation.
+No need to do it for regular uses.

 ```
 ＃ Install vtk 7.1.1 (Cannot use newest version 8 because the window crashes immediately after it launches)
 cd /home/yuncong/MouseBrainAtlas/setup/
 wget https://www.vtk.org/files/release/7.1/vtkpython-7.1.1-Linux-64bit.tar.gz
 tar xfz vtkpython-7.1.1-Linux-64bit.tar.gz
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:`pwd`/vtkpython-7.1.1-Linux-64bit/lib/
-export PYTHONPATH=$PYTHONPATH:`pwd`/vtkpython-7.1.1-Linux-64bit/lib/python2.7/site-packages/

-# Enter the repository folder (your path might be different from this)
-cd /home/yuncong/MouseBrainAtlas

 # Install required python packages
 sudo apt-get install libgeos-dev